shimaore/astonishing-competition/middleware/log-rated.coffee.md

 Ornaments might be set on the endpoint to add decisions as to whether the call should proceed or not, or be interrupted at some point.

 * doc.endpoint.rating_ornaments (ornaments) used to decide whether the call can proceed.
 Uses commands from astonishing-competition/commands.conditions: `at_most(maximum,counter)`, `called_mobile`, `called_fixed`, `called_fixed_or_mobile`, `called_country(countries|country)`, `called_emergency`, `called_onnet`, `up_to(total,counter)`, `free`, `hangup`.
+* doc.endpoint.rating_values (hash) used in doc.endpoint.rating_ornaments code by the `at_most_value` function to take decisions based on endpoint-specific parameters (for example to set a per-endpoint maximum amount of money to spend per billing period).

       private_ornaments = @session.rated.params.client?.rating_ornaments
       if private_ornaments?